 The principal activity of the Company is to act as a financing company for other entities in the CRH sub-group in the UK, which includes the provision of financing support to subsidiaries and fellow Group companies.
 The Company's key stakeholders are its shareholder, long term creditors (including bond holders and financial institutions) and other Group companies which it provides financial support to.
-When making decisions, the Board must consider both the short- and long-term impact of decisions and also how the decisions made affect both the shareholder as well as other Group companies.
+When making decisions, the Board must consider both the short and long term impact of decisions and also how the decisions made affect both the shareholder as well as other Group companies.
 This is to ensure the long-term success of the Company and sustainable value creation for the shareholder and ultimately, CRH.

 Where a principal decision is to be made, an impact assessment will be undertaken by the Board or on its behalf, the results of which will be documented for recommendation to the Board or CRH if the decision has been delegated.
 The impact assessment will provide an assessment of a number of considerations including the impact of the principal decision on key stakeholders, how each key stakeholders' interest was considered throughout the assessment process, details of any risks identified and resulting actions proposed to be taken to monitor and mitigate those risks and consideration of any potential impacts on the Company's reputation and how that impact will be monitored.
-The Company maintains a stakeholder register, recording details of impact assessments and principal decisions made.
-The Board will regularly review the Company's stakeholders, confirming and recording how the directors formed the opinion that they are or remain key stakeholders.

 Consideration of environmental and sustainability factors is of growing importance to the Board, CRH and its stakeholders.
-In particular, third party lenders, a key stakeholder of the Company, are increasing their focus on environmental, social and governance ("ESG") issues.
-They are looking to understand how their customers are using their financing and increasingly using sustainability-linked criteria to allocate financing.
-As such, a critical point for the Board is to consider this growing level of review and oversight from lenders and more widely financial institutions.
-In this respect the Board continues to evolve its focus on the environmental impacts of its business, of which these priorities for CRH include climate action around water usage, biodiversity and land use, waste and air quality.
-For further information refer to the latest CRH Sustainability Report which explains more on the CRH sustainability strategy.
-CRH is a global leader in sustainable building materials and is playing an increasing important role in shaping a more sustainable built environment.
+In particular, financial institutions as well as regulators, are increasing their focus on environmental, social and governance ("ESG") issues.
+They are looking to understand how customers are using financing and increasingly using sustainability-linked criteria to allocate financing.
+As such a critical point for the Board is to consider this growing level of review and oversight from lenders and more widely financial institutions.
+In this respect the Company continues to evolve its focus on the environmental impacts of its business, of which these priorities for CRH include climate action; water usage; biodiversity and land use; and waste and air quality.
+For further information refer to the latest CRH plc Sustainability Report which explains more on the CRH sustainability strategy.
+CRH is a global leader in sustainable building materials and is playing an increasingly important role in shaping a more sustainable built environment.